michael5r/mmm-nest-status/README.md

 ### Grid view: Protect (Small Mode)

-The states are the same as the default (large) size of the protect - these are just smaller, so you can display more devices without filling up your entire mirror.
+The states are the same as the default (regular) size of the protect - these are just smaller, so you can display more devices without filling up your entire mirror.
 Please note that if you're using the small version of the protects, the protects automatically sit in a box by themselves beneath any thermostats you might have.

 **Regular mode:**